NurAlif/xacquisitor/README.md

 - A 6-component scoring system (0-100) that utilizes LLM evaluation and semantic analysis for intelligence.
 - Dual classification that categorizes builders into Founders, Researchers, Operators, or Investors.
 - Results exported into clean JSON and flat CSV formats.

-## Scaling Plan

-For a detailed roadmap on how this tool will evolve with BERT-based classification, dimensionality reduction (UMAP/HDBSCAN), and advanced visualization, see the [Scaling Write-up](scaling-write-up.md).

 ## Setup